danrot/master-thesis/03_implementation.md

 is copied to the frozen node, otherwise they will be omitted.

 In a second loop all the child nodes of the node to version are handled.
-The loop looks quite similiar, but contains a recursive function call for copying all the properties and child nodes.
+The loop looks quite similar, but contains a recursive function call for copying all the properties and child nodes.
 The child nodes are affected more than the properties by its `onParentVersion` attributes.
-Namely it would copy the child node with its entire subgraph on an `onParentVersion` attribute of `COPY` (regardless of the other `onParentVersion` values) and just put a reference to the node's `VersionHistory` in case of an `onParentVersion` attribute of
+Namely, it would copy the child node with its entire subgraph on an `onParentVersion` attribute of `COPY` (regardless of the other `onParentVersion` values) and just put a reference to the node's `VersionHistory` in case of an `onParentVersion` attribute of